danwing/referee/draft-xyzzy-referee.md

 The clients have to be configured to trust their Referee.
 This is a one time activity, for each home network the client joins.

-The client also uses the TLS server_certificate_type extension to access the Referee server itself.
+The client uses the raw public key certificate type (using TLS server_certificate_type extension) to access the Referee server itself.
 This means the client has to be configured to trust the Referee server's public key fingerprint.